-As 2020 draws to a close, do you know where you stand financially?
-Taking the time to create or review a financial plan can help you prepare for a better new year.
+Do you know where you stand financially?
+Taking the time to create or review a financial plan can help you make the most of your money.

 Here are some simple tips to help you get there.

 Simply put, a financial plan is a complete snapshot of your finances, including your financial goals, and the strategies to use to accomplish them.
 For instance, you may be saving regularly for retirement, are building an emergency fund, but want to pay off some lingering credit card debt, or establish an estate plan.
 Whether you’ve developed a plan on your own, or worked with a financial advisor, it’s good to review it at least annually to address any questions you have.